-As you probably already know, Italy is a spectacular country to visit (and live in).
-From the top of the boot to Sicily, there’s such a wide variety of Italian towns, cities and landscapes to see that you could spend a lifetime seeing them.
-To help you choose (or to overwhelm you even more), we’ve compiled a list of the 15 places you shouldn’t miss, excluding the well-travelled Rome, Florence and Venice travel circuit.
+As you probably already know, Italy is a spectacular country to visit and live in.
+From the top of the boot to Sicily, there’s such a wide variety of Italian towns, cities, and landscapes to see that you could spend a lifetime seeing them.
+To help you choose (or to overwhelm you even more), we’ve compiled a list of the 15 places to visit in Italy, excluding the well-travelled Rome, Florence, and Venice travel circuit.

 Ask most Italians and they’ll tell you that Bologna has some of the best food in Italy.
-After feasting on cured meats and egg pastas, walk it off in this liberal-leaning student town.
+After feasting on cured meats and egg pasta, walk it off in this liberal-leaning student town.
+Visit the stunning medieval old town, with its arcades and 22 towers and you’ll understand why Bologna’s nicknamed is ”La turrita”

 Here’s another one of those quaint postcard places featuring hills and sea.
-If you go, walk the paths between towns, and try to do it in the off season.
+If you go, walk the paths between towns, and try to do it in the offseason.
+Don’t miss the authentic pasta al pesto: one of the most famous Italian recipe it’s actually native of this region!

-Skiing in winter, hiking in summer, the rocky peaks of the Dolomites are Italy’s favourite mountains.
+Skiing in winter, hiking in summer, the rocky peaks of the Dolomites are Italy’s favorite mountains.
 Find yourself a charming agriturismo and breath the fresh mountain air.
+After the exercise, it’s time for a reward: cheese, polenta, ravioli, strudel, and craft beer should be enough!

 Island hopping in the Aeolian Islands

 If you thought island hopping was a Greek thing, think again.
-These rocky beauties north of Sicily still have spots where you can drop out of time.
+The Aeolian Islands are among the most incredible places to visit in Italy.
+These volcanic rocky beauties north of Sicily still have spots where you can drop out of time.
+Fresh swordfish and eggplants should do the rest.

+Perhaps, most people know about this corner of paradise because of the sinking cruise ship back in 2012.
+It took a few years to remove it but now the island is back to its magnificence.
 Off Tuscany’s coast, this small island is a perfect getaway from the bustle of the mainland.
-Go snorkelling, eat fresh fish and laze under the sun with only Italian tourists in site.
+Go snorkeling, eat fresh fish and laze under the sun with only Italian tourists on site.
+Speaking of islands, this is absolutely one of the best places to visit in Italy!

 The Italian lakes

-Far up near the Italian Alps there are more gorgeous lakes than just Lago di Como—famous for being George Clooney’s favourite.
+Far up near the Italian Alps, there are more gorgeous lakes than just Lago di Como—famous for being George Clooney’s favorite.
 Lago Maggiore, Lago d’Orta, and Lago di Garda all have charming towns clutched to their shores and pristine waters.

 Down in Puglia, Lecce is a pretty Baroque city that doesn’t see great masses of tourists.
 From Lecce, explore Italy’s heel, called the Salento, where a relaxed, thoroughly Italian pace of life pervades all year round.

 This walled town sits between Pisa and Florence and makes for a great Tuscan alternative.
-With its impressive churches, narrow streets and tasty local specialties, Lucca could be the ideal Tuscan town you’ve been looking for.
+Impressive churches, narrow streets, and tasty local specialties.
+If you’re looking for the typical dreamy Tuscan town, Lucca could be the ideal place to visit in Italy!

 Once you are in Matera, you’ll discover that you’ve never been anywhere quite like it.
 It’s known for its cave-houses that run up and down the two sides of the hill, where many of Matera’s residents live.
 Stay in a troglodyte house or hotel and live like the locals.

 Live it up with the rich and famous on Sardinia’s sands.
-The cerulean waters are absolutely to die for in the summer when Italians and many others come to worship sun, sea and delicious Sardinian food.
+The cerulean waters are absolutely to die for in the summer when Italians and many others come to worship sun, sea, and delicious Sardinian food.
+Looking for Carebian style crystal water?
+Sardinia is no doubt the place to visit in Italy.

 Abruzzo’s National Park

 It would be a shame to leave Italy without spending some time in the Tuscan countryside.
 Especially since there are so many to choose from.
-Take your pick of Volterra, Montalcino, Montepulciano or San Gimignano.
+Take your pick of Volterra, Montalcino, Montepulciano, or San Gimignano.
 And don’t forget to try the wine!
+Tuscany is a great stop for your roadtrip through Italy – don’t miss our list of some of the best road trips in Italy which includes a drive through Tuscany